hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 ```

+The value columns are described below:

+* **Conc**: mean read concentration over all the samples (the default calculation uses log2 normalized ChIP read counts with control read counts subtracted)
+* **Conc_Nanog**: mean concentration over the first (Nanog) group
+* **Conc_Pou5f1**: mean concentration over the second (Pou5f1) group
+* **Fold**: shows the difference in mean concentrations between the two groups, with a positive value indicating increased binding affinity in the Nanog group and a negative value indicating increased binding affinity in the Pou5f1 group.

 ### Writing results to file

 The full results from each of the tools will be written to file.
-In this way we have the statistics computed for each of the consensus sites and can change the thresholds as we see fit.
+In this way we have the statistics computed for each of the consensus sites and can filter by changing the thresholds as we see fit.
 Before writing to file we need to convert it to a data frame so that genomic coordinates get written as columns and not GRanges.

 ```

 # EdgeR
 out <- as.data.frame(comp1.edgeR)
-write.table(out, file="DiffBind/Nanog_vs_Pou5f1_edgeR.txt", sep="\t", quote=F, col.names = NA)
+write.table(out, file="results/Nanog_vs_Pou5f1_edgeR.txt", sep="\t", quote=F, col.names = NA)

 # DESeq2
 out <- as.data.frame(comp1.deseq)
-write.table(out, file="DiffBind/Nanog_vs_Pou5f1_deseq2.txt", sep="\t", quote=F, col.names = NA)
+write.table(out, file="results/Nanog_vs_Pou5f1_deseq2.txt", sep="\t", quote=F, col.names = NA)

 ````